 Norman | Semper K9’s Facility Dog

 Semper K9 Assistance Dogs is pleased to introduce our first assistance dog in training, Norman.
-He comes from the Northern Virginia animal rescue group Operation Paws for Homes.
-Rescued in Franklin County Virginia, Norman received excellent care from OPH and his foster parents.
+He comes from the Northern Virginia animal rescue group Operation Paws for Homes. and was rescued in Franklin County, Virginia.

-Norman is named in honor of MSgt.
-James Norman Cunningham Jr. Without the direct influence ‘Top’ had on our founders, Semper K9 Assistance Dogs would not be possible.
+Norman is named in memory of MSgt James Norman Cunningham Jr. USMC Ret.
+Without the direct influence ‘Top’ had on our founders, Semper K9 Assistance Dogs would not be possible.